Continuous transition from a Landau quasiparticle to a neutral spinon: Introduction

 In this paper, we shall present a simple variational wavefunction ansatz by incorporating the aforementioned phase-string or transverse spin-current effect.
 It can accurately capture all the essential ground-state features of a single-hole-doped two-leg $t$-$J$ ladder under a periodic boundary condition (PBC) via the VMC method.
-In particular, it will describe a doped hole as a Landau quasiparticle with charge $q=+e$ in the strong anisotropic limit of $\alpha\ll1$ ($\alpha$ is to be defined below).
+In particular, it will describe a doped hole as a Landau quasiparticle with charge $q=+e$ in the strong anisotropic limit of $\alpha\ll1$ ($\alpha$ is the ratio of chain direction coupling and rung direction coupling, cf. Fig.~\ref{fig:PBCphase}).
 In the isotropic regime of $\alpha\simeq 1$, the doped hole will acquire nonzero total momenta with finite spin currents, but its charge current will vanish in the large sample limit.
 The results clearly indicate that the doped hole is a charge-neutral ``spinon'' in the regime of $\alpha>\alpha_c$ with $\alpha_c$ denoting a quantum critical point (QCP), as schematically illustrated in Fig.~\ref{fig:kalpha}(a), which are in excellent agreement with the DRMG calculation [cf. Fig.~\ref{fig:kalpha}(b)].
 In other words, we shall demonstrate by an analytic wavefunction that an exotic transition resembling a metal-insulator transition beyond a Landau paradigm \cite{Zhou2013} can happen in a doped Mott insulator.
+The specific form of such a variational wavefunction and its VMC results are briefly outlined as follows.